 From the early stages of the development cycle to the final phase of system integration and bring-up, a team would submit numerous emulation jobs around the clock.
 The jobs would include hardware verification tasks at the IP, subsystem, and full system levels, as well as any type of embedded software validation chore, from software verification routines to drivers, operating systems, apps, and diagnostics.
 Some of the jobs would require a limited capacity, others the full capacity of the entire design.
 And, this is just for one design.
 Large companies tend to have tens of designs under development at any given time, although only a few of them make it to production.
 The scenario gets complicated.

 As an example, consider Veloce2 from Mentor Graphics again.
 Its fully expanded configuration double Maximus comprises eight Quattro chassis, each including 16 boards.
 Such a platform can support up to 128 concurrent users.
 At any given time, jobs are swapped in and out requiring the relocation of the resources (AVBs) in real time.
-Performing the task manually would be a nightmare (Fig. 3).
+Performing the task manually would be a nightmare (Fig. 3).3.
+The Mentor Graphics Veloce2 Maximus platform can support up to 128 concurrent users.

 Further, to be effective, the resource manager must implement a job scheduling priority mechanism, since some jobs may have higher priority over others.
 Commercial software such as Platform Computing’s Load Sharing Facility (LSF) for job scheduling may help to queue jobs, but more functionality is required.

 To complicate the situation, priorities may change constantly.
-Supporting a “suspend/resume” mechanism to allow for stopping a job when a higher-priority job must be served immediately is mandatory (Fig. 4).
+Supporting a “suspend/resume” mechanism to allow for stopping a job when a higher-priority job must be served immediately is mandatory (Fig. 4).4.
+The Suspend/Resume feature manages a job queue and job priorities.

 Emulators are by far more reliable than a decade ago, but they are not perfect.
 It is in the nature of hardware that failures occur, and when that happens, it is of the utmost importance to avoid any downtime of the emulation platform that would impact the time to tapeout.
 The resource manager must isolate the failing board without forcing a recompilation of a design running on that board.
 Equally important is the ability to track usage of the emulator, including scheduling of routine maintenance, running of diagnostics, and filing reporting results.